QualNet Network Simulator Software

 Our network simulator uses highly detailed standards-based implementation of protocol models.
 It also includes advanced models for the wireless environment to enable more accurate modeling of real-world networks.

 QualNet and its library of models run on a vast array of platforms, including Windows and Linux operating systems, distributed and cluster parallel architectures, and both 32- and 64-bit computing platforms.
 Users can now develop a protocol model or design a network in QualNet on their desktop or laptop Windows computer and then transfer it to a powerful multi-processor Linux server to run capacity, performance, and scalability analyses.

-QualNet can connect to other hardware and software applications, such as OTB, real networks, and third party visualization software, to greatly enhance the value of the network model.
+QualNet network simulation tools can connect to other hardware and software applications, such as OTB, real networks, and third party visualization software, to greatly enhance the value of the network model.